cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 - RRule
 - rfc5545
 ---
-Reminders as Code - An open, convenient and long term approach to managing reminders
+Reminders as Code - An open, convenient, and long term approach to managing reminders

 In the fast-paced world of software engineering, missing a critical renewal or update can cause significant disruption.
 Consider a scenario I experienced recently: the secret key for a third-party payment provider expired after three years.
 Since the provider did not send a warning, and the individual who created the key forgot to set a reminder, the company lost its ability to process payments, leading to a brief but avoidable outage and a scramble to restore operations.
 Another example involves Active Directory client secrets.
 These tokens have a maximum two-year expiry and provide only a small orange triangle as a warning.
 Such subtle cues can easily be overlooked, leading to avoidable downtime.
 These incidents demonstrate the necessity of a robust and reliable reminder system.